ekimudzaki/ekimudzaki.github.io/index.md

 <img class="profile-picture" src="ft.jpg">

 Hi!
-My Name **Ahmad Fikri Mudzaki** you can call me Eki, I am Full Stack QA Engineer
+My Name is **Ahmad Fikri Mudzaki** you can call me Eki, I am Full Stack QA Engineer

 I'm passionate with QA field with more than 10 years experiences.
 I really like to have challenges.
 Moreover, I could participate effectively in a team or work individually.
 I’m very adaptable with any job environment and also having many experience on testing field, it’s pleasure to learn and work with brand new technologies.